WillieCubed/gridsome-source-spreadsheet/README.md

 # Gridsome Spreadsheet Transformer Plugin

 ## Usage
-The plugin converts workbook files into an arrays containing array entries for each sheet.
+The plugin converts workbook files into objects containing entries for each sheet.
 Each array contains objects with keys corresponding to the columns of the first row of the sheet.